Skip to main content

 LGBTQ Pride Center

-NC State’s LGBTQ Pride Center, a unit of NC State’s Office for Institutional Equity and Diversity, was founded in 2008 as the GLBT Center.
+NC State’s LGBTQ Pride Center, a unit of NC State’s Division of Academic and Student Affairs, was founded in 2008 as the GLBT Center.
 The LGBTQ Pride Center’s mission is to engage, develop and empower members of the lesbian, gay, bisexual, transgender and queer communities and their allies.

 LGBTQ+